We knew of His arrival. We all knew. Whatever His intent, it did not bode well.

 These insignificant little creatures were fit for one purpose: to serve as our personal marionettes and provide for our accommodation, entertainment, and/or destructive pleasure.
 Most of them were completely uninterested in hearing what He had to say anyway.
 They spent their lives alternating between trivialities and crises (both real and imagined).
 They attended to the concerns and details of their worthless lives in oblivion to what was actually taking place around them.

 They were so easily led, always willing to act on whatever irrational concept, suggestion, idea, or opinion we cared to whisper to them as though it represented the brilliant product of their own superior intellect.
 Pathetic.
 Worthless.
 Ignorant.
 No better than the dirt from which they came.

 He should have known better than to bring forth such miserable creatures.
 He should have known how easy it would be to convince them to turn against Him.
 Anyone who would imprint His image upon such worthless beings was surely a fool.
 He deserved to be defeated.
 He deserved to be punished.
 No, He deserved to die for such an unadulterated act of idiocy.
 In fact, one of them was already being prepared for that very purpose.

 But right now He was dangerous.
 He had proven to be completely inflexible; there was little possibility of reason or compromise in dealing with Him.
-He had already evicted numerous others.
-He had already taken it upon Himself to reverse many of the afflictions these worthless creatures had endured and deprived us of the pleasure we enjoyed in observing their suffering.
+He had already evicted numerous others and taken it upon Himself to reverse many of the afflictions these worthless creatures had endured, thus depriving us of the pleasure we enjoyed in observing their suffering.
 As long as He remained on the other side of the lake, He posed little immediate concern or threat.
 But somehow He and His pathetic little band of followers had survived the crossing.